william251082/pristine-hosting/README.md

         - ssh private key to a new location
         - in your home directory
-        - filezilla cannot read files in a . directory content security policy
+        - filezilla cannot read files in a . directory

+### Use Cloudflare for DDoS protection and Ninja Firewall instead of CSP
+content security policy
         - cross site scripting
         - click jacking